english-blog/english-blog.github.io/_posts/2010-08-13-the-dolphin-story-of-a-dreamer-sergio-bambaren-michele-book-review.md

 **JLS:** Seagull leaves the flock and ventured into the unknown distances over the ocean.
 **TD:** Dolphin leaves the pod and travels across the vast ocean with no direction.

-**JLS:** Seagull meets a lot of birds enroute and gets wisdom and directions.
+**JLS:** Seagull meets a lot of birds en route and gets wisdom and directions.
-**TD:** Dolphin meets a lot of fishes enroute and gets wisdom and directions.
+**TD:** Dolphin meets a lot of fishes en route and gets wisdom and directions.

 **JLS:** Seagull fulfills his dream, comes to the flock and enlightens others
 **TD:** Dolphin fulfills his dream, comes to the pod and enlightens others